Introduction

 Key Specifications:

-LG introduced a groundbreaking “Primary RGB Tandem 2.0” display panel for the G6.
-By effectively stacking two OLED emitting layers on top of each other, the G6 achieves a massive 20% brightness increase over last year’s G5, all while extending the lifespan of the panel and drastically reducing the risk of burn-in.
+LG has introduced an innovative “Primary RGB Tandem 2.0” display panel in the G6.
+By essentially doubling up OLED layers, the G6 achieves a whopping 20% increase in peak brightness compared to last year’s G5, significantly increasing the lifespan of the panel and decreasing the risk of burn-in.

 Pros: